Funding Your Tuition

-Fees & Funding Charge Summary
+Fees & Charges Summary

-A deposit is due on the FRA portal within two weeks of accepting your offer.
+If you are 19+ years old, a deposit is due on the FRA portal within two weeks of accepting your offer.
 Without payment of a deposit, your offer is not secure.
 You’ll need to pay:

 - £350 if you are paying privately (£300 of which will be taken off the final balance)